shreya367/Air-Pollution-Monitoring-System/README.md

 This is mainly the code for the backend as it was a group project and I was responsible to make the backend.

 The technologies used are: Google Map APIs, php, javascript, xml and mysql.

+To run the code using:
+1. Download 'gases.sql' and add it to your database.
+2. Add appropriate database information(username,password and database name) to 'db.php' and 'phpsqlajax_dbinfo.php'.
+3. Launch 'home.php' on your localhost.

+If you press the refresh button the database will get updated and new analysis will appear.